Sklavit/pet_project/apps/streamlit_ds_chat/INSTALLATION.md

-Title
-feat: add Streamlit app for DS chat with Google Vertex AI and Coiled integration

-Overview
-Introduced a new Streamlit application for data science chat functionality using Google Vertex AI.
-Added multiple supporting scripts and modules for handling various functionalities such as code generation, cloud execution, and data visualization.
-Integrated Coiled for distributed computing and remote code execution.
-Provided detailed documentation and examples for setting up the environment, using the application, and testing different components.

 # Setting up a local development environment

 Before we can actually start building Streamlit apps, we will first have to set up a development environment.